hansifer/window-seat/README.md

 <img src="http://hansifer.com/hosted-assets/window-seat/github-title-2.png">

-## Force browser windows to open with consistent position and size
+## Make browser windows open with a consistent position and size

 ### The problem

 <img height="152" align="left" src="http://hansifer.com/hosted-assets/window-seat/cascaded-windows-6.png"><br>
-Browser windows sometimes don't open with the expected position, size, or state.
+Browser windows sometimes don't open with the desired position, size, or state.
 For example, new windows may "cascade".
-New windows may also sometimes fail to receive focus.
+New windows may also fail to receive focus.

 <br>
 <br>